Home > Analyses > Consumer Cyclical > Domino’s Pizza, Inc.

 Revenue by Segment

-This pie chart displays Domino’s Pizza, Inc.’s revenue distribution by segment for the fiscal year 2024, illustrating the contributions of its main business areas.
+The pie chart illustrates Domino’s Pizza, Inc. revenue breakdown by segment for fiscal year 2025, highlighting the contributions of Domestic Stores, Supply Chain, and International Franchise.

 revenue by segment